okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/myaccount/index.md

 #### Response body

-The [UserSchema](#user-schema) for the caller.
+The [User Profile Schema](#user-profile-schema-object) for the caller.

 #### Usage example

-Any user with a valid session can issue this request to get the UserSchema for their User Profile.
+Any user with a valid session can issue this request to get the Schema for their User Profile.

 ##### Request